weetmuts/beak/README.md

 instead of storing the _beakfs_ files.
 Thus saving disk space.

-`.beak/cache` stores downloaded chunks when you mount remote _storage locations_ or mount them all using the history command.
+`.beak/cache` stores downloaded chunks when you mount remote _storage locations_ or mount them all using the shell command.
 It is also used to download index files when checking remote repositories, performing diffs and restores.
 You can clean the cache at any time when you are not mounting or otherwise executing a beak command.

-`.beak/history` is the default directory to place the _point in time_ history, if `beak history work:` is invoked without a target directory.

 ## Command summary

 ```
 beak store {origin} {storage}    beak restore {storage} {origin}

+beak shell {storage}

 beak mount {storage} {dir}       beak bmount {origin} {dir}